supermarsx/wp-fileproxy/readme.md

 # wp-fileproxy

-wp-fileproxy is a simple php file that acts as a reverse proxy to gather remote files on demand to a local server file system.
-This can be plugged into a Wordpress installation to block access to unauthorized users and can be customized to work with or without wordpress easily.
+wp-fileproxy is a simple php reverse proxy that allows to download remote files on demand to your local server filesystem.
+This can be used standalone or plugged into a Wordpress installation as user access control, it can also be customized to plug with additional pieces of software such as pdf.js.

 This script requires PHP, cURL and appropriate write permissions.

 Possible use case: a user wants to display pdf files from a remote server on demand via pdf.js with a wordpress frontend.
-With minimal customization this script can be plugged to wp and pdf.js linked to this script making pdf easily accessible and readable right on the browser.
+With minimal customization this script can be plugged to wordpress and sequentially link pdf.js to this script making pdfs easily accessible and readable right on the browser without additional software.

 ## Quick Start